akao335/AND101-Project1/README.md

 Submitted by: **Alison Kao**

-Time spent: **4** hours spent in total
+Time spent: **3** hours spent in total

 ## Summary

 **Go Nuts** is an android app that recreates the common "Hello, World!", to introduce ourselves to the neighborhood squirrel 🐿.
+It includes a customable profile and to share more about themselves.

 If I had to describe this project in three (3) emojis, they would be: 🐿️😎😯